 To project based aircraft for each of the airports in the Louisiana system, variations of the statewide historic average annual growth rate of 1.03 percent were used.
 Airports that experienced no growth and those that lost aircraft were given a zero percent (0.0) average annual growth rate.
 For airports that had between 0.1 percent and 1.0 percent growth during the 2001 to 2011 time frame, 0.45 percent was applied to the historic statewide growth rate (1.03 percent) to result in an adjusted annual growth rate of 0.46 percent.
 For those airports that experienced between 1.1 percent and 2.0 percent actual average annual growth historically, the FAA's average annual rate of 0.9 percent was applied, which resulted in an adjusted annual growth rate of 0.92 percent.
-For those airports that experienced between 2.1 percent and 5.0 percent actual growth during this time frame, a growth rate of 1.45 percent was applied, this resulted in an adjusted annual growth rate of 2.0 percent.
-Airports that had growth greater than 5.1 percent were assigned a growth rate of 2.0 percent, which resulted in an adjusted annual growth rate of 2.0 percent, which resulted in an adjusted annual growth rate of 2.0 percent, which resulted in an adjusted annual growth rate of 2.0 percent.
-Airports that had growth greater than 5.1 percent were assigned a growth rate of 2.0 percent, which resulted in an adjusted annual growth rate of 2.0 percent, which resulted in an adjusted annual growth rate of 2.0 percent, which resulted in an adjusted annual growth rate of 2.0 percent.
-For those a bottom-up methodology as it looks at activity from the airport-specific level and then totals the individual projections to develop a statewide total.
+For those airports that experienced between 2.1 percent and 5.0 percent actual growth during this time frame, a growth rate of 1.45 percent was applied, this resulted in an adjusted annual growth rate of 1.49 percent.
+Airports that had growth greater than 5.1 percent were assigned a growth rate of 2.0 percent, which resulted in an adjusted annual growth rate of 2.05 percent.
+This type of projection is referred to as a bottom-up methodology as it looks at activity from the airport-specific level and then totals the individual projections to develop a statewide total.